Home > Articles > CAT Preparation Tips For Non-Engineering Students

 • Take mocks regularly to know what you need to work on and improve.

-• Don’t forget soft skills like speaking well and problem solving.
-They are part of overall evaluation.
+• Don’t forget to work on soft skills, like speaking well and problem-solving.
+They are a part of the overall evaluation.

-• Have alternative plans in case something goes wrong on exam day.
-So your career goals don’t get derailed.
+• Have alternative plans in case something goes wrong on exam day so that your career goals don’t get derailed.

 • Read all the instructions during the CAT exam to avoid unnecessary mistakes and stress.

 • Focus on understanding concepts rather than memorizing.
-CAT tests how well you really know your subjects.
+CAT tests how well you know your subjects.

 • Don’t compare yourself with others.
 It will make you stressed and doubtful about yourself.

-• Stay updated if there are any changes in CAT exam pattern.
+• Stay updated if there are any changes in the CAT exam pattern.
 Adjust your preparation accordingly.

 Conclusion